About Our School:

 If your question hasn’t been answered in this report please do not hesitate to contact our Inclusion Manager, Aria Zavrou.
 The school telephone number is 0208 340 4898.

-The current version of this report was written in January 2017 and will be updated and reviewed regularly to reflect any changes in policy.
-It will next be reviewed fully in January 2018.
+The current version of this report was written in January 2017 and updated in March 2018.
+It will be updated and reviewed regularly to reflect any changes in policy.
+It will next be reviewed fully in March 2019.

 What types of SEND does the school provide for?